How to connect InCarDoc iOS and Android to OBD adapter?

 Before to start: Stop the Engine; Turn off OBD apps on your device; Unplug adapter

 3. Pre-settings: only for Bluetooth OBD adapters: (Optional) Pair your adapter in Android Bluetooth settings.
-Go Android Settings - Bluetooth, do search and pairing of your OBD-II adapter, usually PIN code is 1234 or 0000, or other stated in your adapter description.
+Go to Android Settings - Bluetooth, do search and pairing of your OBD-II adapter, often PIN code is 1234 or 0000, or others stated in your adapter description.

-At some cases it might required to switch phone to the "flight" mode.
+In some cases, it might have required to switch the phone to the "flight" mode.

-5. Start app inCarDoc, go though initial settings wizard and start connection settings: SettingsConnection guide.
-Read and Swipe through information pages, than find your adapter in a list of available connections.
+5. Start app inCarDoc, go through the initial settings wizard and start connection settings: SettingsConnection guide.
+Read and Swipe through information pages, then find your adapter in a list of available connections.

-Note, that to see adapter's names you might need allow Location service for the app and turn on Location service with Android Settings.
+Note, that to see adapter's names, you might need to allow Location service for the app and turn on Location service with Android Settings.

 6. Click at OBD adapter and wait for the initial connection

-7. Use "Connect" at the Home app screen for consequent connections
+7. Use "Connect" on the Home app screen for consequent connections

-With questions or issues, please contact our support in-app option (right side) Menu - Info - Contact u
+With questions or issues, please contact our support in-app option (right side) Menu - Info - Contact us